nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: **`import`** `FILE_NAME.json`

 * File must be in JSON format!
-* File must be located in the `./data` directory in the same directory as `Socius.jar`.
+* File must be located in the `./data` directory in relative to the directory of `Socius.jar`.

 Examples:
 * **`import`** `amy.json` import a contact book via a file named `amy.json` into your existing application.